 This article from the Parade Magazine section of The Advocate newspaper in Baton Rouge, LA on March 26, 1961 was short, but featured a nice picture of some 1961 Tour Guides and several quotes from so-called “Disneyettes” (a term that has NEVER been heard since.)

-To be a Disneyland Tour Guide was an extremely special honor.
+Until the 2000s, to be a Disneyland Tour Guide was an extremely special honor.
 It meant you were the best-of-the-best.
-You were expected to be friendly, proper, helpful and truly love helping guests.
+You were expected to be friendly, proper, helpful, and truly loved helping guests.
 Cicely Rigdon came to Guest Relations around 1959 when she was tasked with expanding and advancing the Tour Guides into the special group that they were.
-When tradition and congeniality were held in higher regard, the Tour Guides were considered special.
+When tradition, etiquette, and congeniality were held in higher regard, the Tour Guides were considered special.

-Originally, Walt was THE tour guide.
+Originally, Walt Disney was the tour guide.
 He showed Kings and celebrities around the park.
-He delivered facts and figures, stories and guidance to the enthralled visitors.
-Before long, Walt was so busy with his films, “plusing” up Disneyland and finally developing a grand scheme for Florida, that he had little time for playing tour guide – and so, Cicely began her work.
-Today, guests to Disneyland love “A Walk in Walt’s Footsteps” tour and, if you’re a VIP with a membership (or know someone), are sometimes accompanied to Club 33, Royal Street.
+He delivered facts and figures, stories, and guidance to the enthralled visitors.
+Before long, Walt was so busy with his films, “plusing” up Disneyland, and finally developing the grand scheme for Florida, that he had little time for playing tour guide – and so, Cicely began her work.
+Today, guests to Disneyland love “A Walk in Walt’s Footsteps” tour – but if you’re a VIP with a membership, you can enjoy Club 33, Royal Street.

 Below is the text and a PDF of the short article about the 1961 Tour Guides.